Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung's Galaxy S22 Ultra still checks almost all of the boxes, and continues to live up to its sky-high billing well into 2022.

 Fancy splashing even more cash?
-Where the Galaxy S22 Ultra is Samsung’s safe bet, the Galaxy Z Fold 4 ($1799.99 at Samsung) is where it looks to innovate with refinements to the folding form factor it has pioneered around the world.
+Where the Galaxy S22 Ultra is Samsung’s safe bet, the Galaxy Z Fold 4 ($1180.25 at Amazon) is where it looks to innovate with refinements to the folding form factor it has pioneered around the world.
 It’s certainly not cheap, the crease is still there, and the upgraded cameras aren’t quite as impressive as those on the Ultra, but if you’re looking to live life don’t the cutting edge, the Fold 4 is Samsung’s biggest and boldest play.

 What do you think — is the Galaxy S22 Ultra still worth buying?
 Let us know in the poll below.